eKoopmans/html2pdf.js/README.md

 #### NPM

-Install html2pdf and its dependencies using NPM with `npm install --save html2pdf.js` (make sure to include `.js` in the package name).
+Install html2pdf and its dependencies using NPM with `npm install --save jeffraux/html2pdf`.

 *Note: You can use NPM to create your project, but html2pdf **will not run in Node.js**, it must be run in a browser.*

 #### Bower

-Install html2pdf and its dependencies using Bower with `bower install --save html2pdf.js` (make sure to include `.js` in the package name).
+Install html2pdf and its dependencies using Bower with `bower install --save jeffraux/html2pdf`.

 ## Usage